NELSONANDREY/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 * Write a function that prints the binary representation of a number.

 ### [2.
 10](./2-get_bit.c)
-* Write a function that returns the value of a bit at a given index.
+* Write a function and that returns the value of a bit at a given index.

 ### [3.
 11](./3-set_bit.c)
 * Write a function that sets the value of a bit to 1 at a given index.